parimal-art/Blockseblock_task1/README.md

 **Delegated Proof of Stake (DPoS):**
 DPoS is a variation where coin holders vote to elect a small group of trusted validators (delegates) who are responsible for producing blocks.
 Validators are chosen based on votes weighted by stakeholders’ holdings.
 This system aims to improve scalability and efficiency while maintaining decentralization through democratic selection.

----

-If you want, I can help format this in Markdown with better styling or add diagrams for the block structure!
-Would you like that?